 Pan fried Kumquat Chicken drenched with a sweetish Kumquat Hoisin Sauce and a sprinkling of…

-Mild and Fragrant Korma
+Mild and Fragrant Chicken Korma

-Specifically in Malaysia, korma is normally mild and fragrant as a contrast to the sharper and spicier local curries.
-It can be a “starter” curry for beginners and many kids have their first taste of curry in the form of a korma.
+Specifically in Malaysia, korma is normally mild and fragrant as compared to the sharper and spicier local curries.
+This can be a “starter” curry for beginners and many kids have their first taste of curry in the form of a korma.
 For many years, this curry was not present in restaurants and could only be found in homes during a kenduri or Malay feast.
 It grew in popularity along with other Indian Muslim food in the 1980’s.
 Today, it has taken its rightful place on the menu with the rest of the Malaysian curries.

 If you are a frequent visitor to this blog, you probably already know that Nona-Nona is a monthly virtual cooking collaboration between my blogging buddy, Denise and me.
 We take turns to select an ingredient or theme to cook a dish and post simultaneously on our respective blogs.
 Neither one of us know what the other is preparing but since we come from similar backgrounds there is always the possibility of us preparing the same or similar dish.
 So far, this has happened twice.
 You can read about it here and here.